ArcaEge/pumpkin/README.md

 Continuation of last week's project: https://github.com/ArcaEge/traffic

+Thanks to @OneForFreedom for designing the CAD leaf

 A template site for a mysterious Hack Club YSWS event, I'll be reusing the same site design but with different content.

 <!-- The site is available at: https://traffic.arcaege.dev/ -->